-Motivate, equip and send workers to Sweden, Europe and the least reached
+Motivate, equip and send workers to Sweden, Europe and the least reached.

-Ministry opportunities in Sweden
+The spiritual context and ministry opportunities in Sweden

 We are currently ministering through:

 - Operations – Team with administration, personnel, training and finance based in Jönköping from where our resourcing work for local and global missions is led.

 - Mobilisation – Team-members working both full-time and part-time with inspiring, equipping and connecting with churches, bible schools and conferences with the Communications team, Teenstreet team and the Inspire-Equip-Connect Team.

 - Missions in Sweden.